 - Lemons With A Twist – A long-established, largely social event much like the gay equivalent with canapés and drinks for lesbians, their friends, and allies.
 A monthly, largely social event, attracting about 200 attendees.
 Lemons With A Twist is a great opportunity to catch up with friends early in the evening, then a little later, join popular DJs or enjoy live entertainment and party the night away!
 Held on the first Friday of every month between 6 pm – 9 pm at The Polo Lounge in The Oxford Hotel

 - Sydney Gay and Lesbian Mardi Gras – An annual LGBT pride parade, one of the largest held anywhere in the world with hundreds of thousands of attendees.
 Held annually on the second Thursday in February for 40 years, the festival grew out of a gay rights parades in 1978, where participants had been arrested by New South Wales Police and today still holds on to its political roots, while expanding to include the Bondi Beach Drag Races, Mardi Gras Film Festival and a huge Fair Day in Victoria Park.
 There are also hundreds of other club events and queer parties planned around.
-A huge tourism drawcard where hotels in Sydney sell out months in advance, so if you plan on attending be sure to book well in advance!
+The clear highlight is the 4-hour parade extravaganza held on the Saturday nights, as is the afterparty where 12,000 guys gather to party all night long in what is Australia’s biggest LGBTQI event each year.
+Mardi Gras is a huge tourism drawcard where hotels in Sydney sell out months in advance, so if you plan on attending be sure to book well in advance!

 Gay-friendly and Gay Hotels in Sydney